xmidt-org/dms/README.md

 ```

 ### HTTP
 The `--http` or `-h` options change the bind address for the HTTP server.
-The endpoint is always /postpone at this address.
+The endpoint is always **/postpone** at this address.
+The PUT body is ignored.

 Either a simple port or a `golang` network address is allowed:

 ```
 dms --exec "echo 'oh noes!'" --http ":9100"